tjgalvin/wsclean/doc/source/component_list.rst

 File format
 -----------

-The component list file format is compatible with the Blackboard Self-cal DPPP sky model formats, but be aware that versions after April 2017 of DPPP support the polynomial spectral function that is used.
+The component list file format is compatible with the Blackboard Self-cal DP3 sky model formats, but be aware that versions after April 2017 of DP3 support the polynomial spectral function that is used.

 When ``-save-source-list`` is added on the command line, a text file named ``<prefix>-sources.txt`` is saved.
 The file contains comma-separated values and looks as follows: